-To address this question, we calculate statistics of daily-average 500 hPa pressure vertical veloc-485 ity and their change in three warming experiments in the CMIP5 archive (Table 4).
-We calculate 486 the area-weighted global-average moments from years 2006-2015 and 2090-2099 in the RCP8.5 487 scenario, and years 1-10 and 61-70 in the transient carbon dioxide increase 1pctCO2 scenario; 488 these results can be compared with the fitted shift-plus-increase modes of the distribution of rain 489 in Pendergrass and Hartmann (2014b).
-Trends in data can contaminate statistical measures of a dis-490 tribution, so we also analyze the last 10 years of the CO_2 quadrupling experiment (abrupt4xco2), 491 when the climate is as close to equilibrating as is available in the CMIP5 archive, and trends are 492 as small as possible.
-493
+To address this question, we calculate statistics of daily average 500-hPa pressure vertical velocity and their change in three warming experiments in the CMIP5 archive (Table 4).
+We calculate the area-weighted global-average moments from years 2006-15 and 2090-99 in the RCP8.5 scenario and years 1-10 and 61-70 in the transient 1% yr-1 carbon dioxide increase scenario (1pctCO2); these results can be compared with the fitted shift-plus-increase modes of the distribution of rain in Pendergrass and Hartmann (2014b).
+Trends in data can contaminate statistical measures of a distribution, so we also analyze the last 10 years of the CO2 quadrupling experiment (abrupt4×CO2), when the climate is as close to equilibrating as is available in the CMIP5 archive, and trends are as small as possible.

 All climate model simulations have increasing skewness of vertical velocity, consistent with our expectations from the heuristic models along with the changing distribution of rain in climate models.
-The magnitude of increase in skewness varies widely across models, from less than 1 to 27 % K-1.
-Note that the models with the biggest increases in skewness (the GFDL-ESM and IPSL-CM5A models) also have a large extreme mode (Pendergrass and Hartmann 2014b).
+The magnitude of increase in skewness varies widely across models, from less than 1% to 27% K-1.
+Note that the models with the biggest increases in skewness (GFDL-ESM and IPSL-CM5A models) also have a large extreme mode (Pendergrass and Hartmann 2014b).
 While we have touched on the extreme mode in our second heuristic model, much about it remains to be investigated.